 Opportunities for early-stage ventures at Northeastern

 The Gap Fund IDEA’s Gap Fund is designed to award non-equity grants of up to $10,000 to high potential ventures that have identified “gaps” between their current position and what must be accomplished if they are to grow.
-There are six Gap Funding rounds each year and ventures must successfully pass IDEA’s stage-gate process to apply.
+There are six Gap Funding rounds each year and ventures in the last stage of IDEA’s stage-gate process are eligible to apply.